kopytjuk/solar-panel-segmentation/README.md

 ```bash
 python run.py make_masks
 ```
 This step takes quite a bit of time to run.
-Using an `AWS t2.2xlarge` instance took the following times for each city:
+Using an Macbook Pro M1 took the following times for each city (min:secs):

-- Fresno: 14:32:09
+- Fresno: 4:30
-- Modesto: 41:48
+- Modesto: 0:10
-- Oxnard: 1:59:20
+- Oxnard: 0:31
-- Stockton: 3:16:08
+- Stockton: 0:48

 #### 3.2.
 Split images